 Lecturer(s): Dr John Wickerson; Prof Peter Harrod

 "Verification" refers to a process that aims to guarantee that a piece of software or hardware has certain properties.
 These properties might include: "implements the specified behaviour", "does not crash", "does not hang", or "always responds within so-many microseconds".
-This module will introduce students to techniques used to verify software and hardware.
-On the hardware side, we will see SystemVerilog testbenches and formal verification tools (Mentor Questasim and Cadence JasperGold).
-On the software side, we will see interactive theorem-provers (Isabelle) and automatic software verification tools (Dafny).
+This module will introduce you to techniques used to verify software and hardware.
+On the hardware side, you will see SystemVerilog testbenches and formal verification tools (actual tool TBD).
+On the software side, you will see interactive theorem-provers (Coq or Isabelle) and automatic software verification tools (Dafny).

 Exam Duration: N/A

 Coursework contribution: 100%